Do you have specific intake dates or start dates?

 Open Colleges will endeavour to provide you an outcome of your complaint appeal case within 20 days of receipt.
-In the event the investigation exceeds 20 days, the Complaints Officer will provide you with regular updates on the progress of your complaint.
+In the event the investigation exceeds 20 days, the Resolutions Officer will provide you with regular updates on the progress of your complaint.

 What happens if I am unsatisfied with the outcome of my complaint appeal?

 If you are unhappy with the outcome of your complaint appeal, you may apply to the Resolution Institute for an Independent external review of the outcome.